You might find my images a little different from a lot of newborn and family photographers.

 Kate has been a proud and active member of Heartfelt since it began in Australia, but is currently taking a break.

-Kate is an Associate Photographer of the Australian Institute of Professional Photographers (AIPP) and is working towards her Masters.
+Kate is Master Photographer with the Australian Institute of Professional Photographers (AIPP)

 Kate was a finalist in the Pet/Animal Photographer of the Year category with the SA AIPP in 2017